Let’s look at some butterfly pictures from around the world!

 Now that you’ve learned about butterflies all over the world, have fun finding them where you live!
 Maybe you’ll see a new species you’ve never noticed before.
 Have you enjoyed these beautiful butterfly pictures?

-Don’t forget to download our free butterfly coloring pages and map activity, where you can cut and paste beautiful butterfly pictures on the correct continent!
+Don’t forget to download our free butterfly coloring pages and map activity, where you can cut out beautiful butterfly pictures and then paste them on the correct continent!